KodoPengin/PenginUI-Steam-Skin/README.md

 - Removed a lot advertising (e.g. banner, events, endless scrolling) and unnecessary elements on the Steam mainpage, shopping cart, search, product sites and other subcategories
 - Removed background pictures
 - Color overhaul (work in progress)
-- Some library changes ( e.g. stopped animations, removed broadcasting), removed backgrounds and some graphics
+- Some Steam-library theme changes ( e.g. stopped animations, removed broadcasting), removed backgrounds and some graphics
 - Added additional Menu items to the header
-- Complete profile overhaul with transparency and fixed background
+- Complete Steam profile overhaul with transparency and fixed backgrounds
 - Additional Batch Script to delete Spyware and Crashlytics from Steam game folders

-The Script can be downloaded as Standalone version: <a href="https://www.gameindustry.eu/downloads/#DelU3A">DelU3A Batch Script</a>
+- Lightweight theme changes, no bloatware, no third party software required

 # Installation & readme
 - Copy the whole content into your Steam folder